This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 General Care and Storage Tips

-- Keep artwork away from harsh sunlight
+- Store away from direct sunlight to prevent fading.

-- Wrap with acid-free tissue paper
+- Wrap in acid-free tissue paper to protect from dust and discoloration.

-- Handle with clean, dry hands
+- Handle designs with clean, dry hands to prevent smudging.

 Frequently Asked Questions (FAQs)